 SUMMER STREETS AND SIDEWALKS

-With over 75 km of open roads to maintain, the Town of Didsbury’s road maintenance crew always has a job to do.
-From street cleaning and snow removal, the roads crew is also kept busy with patching and painting roads, to sidewalk and curb repairs, street signs, grading laneways, Public Works crews are kept busy during our summer season.
+With over 75 km of open roads to maintain, the Town of Didsbury’s road maintenance crew always has a job to do, from street cleaning and snow removal.
+The roads crew is also kept busy with patching and painting roads; completing sidewalk and curb repairs; installing and maintaining street signs; and grading laneways.
+Public Works crews are certainly kept busy during our summer season.

-Street sweeping commences mid- April, typically taking about 3-4 weeks to complete but may be delayed by cold or wet weather; parked vehicles; or excessive amounts of winter sand and debris.
+Street sweeping usually begins in mid-April (weather dependent), and typically takes about three to four weeks to complete.
+Work may, of course, be delayed by cold or wet weather; parked vehicles; or excessive amounts of winter sand and debris.

 Repairs are completed as quickly as possible.
 However, potholes may develop after a rainstorm or as the frost comes out of the ground.
 To report a pothole within the Town, please contact our Information Line at 403-335-2030.